smhirasawa/Application-Form-Replication-/README.md

 # Application-Form-Replication-

 A project the tries to emulate the functionality of a typical application form.
 Front-end implemented with HTML/CSS and the BootStrap framework.
 Back-end implemented using JavaScript.

+P.S
+-My first attempt at a project using Bootstrap